 About Albany

-As the oldest settlement in Western Australia Albany has a rich Aboriginal and European history.
+As the oldest settlement in Western Australia, Albany has a rich Aboriginal and European history.

-Albany and its surrounds is home to the Menang Noongar people, the area is called Kinjarling which means "the place of rain".
+Albany and its surrounds are home to the Menang Noongar people, the area is called Kinjarling which means "the place of rain".
 Archaeological excavations have found evidence of sites dating back over 18,000 years.

 In 1832 the Governor of the Swan River Colony, Sir James Stirling visited the settlement.
 With the possibility of moving the Western Australian Capital to King George Sound he renamed the town Albany after the Duke of York and Albany.

 Albany became an important port for ships travelling from Europe to the Eastern States and for people travelling to the West Australian gold rush.
-By 1898 500 passengers a week were disembarking in Albany form the Eastern States.
+By 1898 500 passengers a week were disembarking in Albany from the Eastern States.

-Due to the poor opportunities for farming and lack of minerals for mining the whaling industry was born. whaling continued in Albany until 1978.
+Due to the poor opportunities for farming and lack of minerals for mining, the whaling industry was born.
+Whaling continued in Albany until 1978.

-Albany is now the home of the National ANZAC centre, opened on the 1 November 2014 the centre honours the ANZACs of the First World War.
+Albany is now the home of the National ANZAC Centre, opened on the 1 November 2014.
+The Centre honours the ANZACs of the First World War.

 Source: City of Albany